 The unaudited pro forma condensed combined financial information is not intended to represent or be indicative of our consolidated results of operations or our financial position that would have been reported if the Acquisition, share issue, and borrowings had been completed as of the dates presented, and should not be taken as representative of the future consolidated results of operations or financial position of the Combined Group.
 The unaudited pro forma condensed combined financial information does not represent any operating efficiencies and cost savings that we may achieve with respect to the combined companies.
-The unaudited pro forma condensed combined financial information and accompanying notes of Eneti included in our annual report on Form 20-F for the year ended December 31, 2020 and the Report of Foreign Private Issuer on Form 6-K containing our unaudited interim consolidated financial statements, and the accompanying notes thereto, for the six month period ended June 30, 2021 and the consolidated financial statements of Seajacks, including the notes thereto, included herein.
+The unaudited pro forma condensed combined financial information should be read in conjunction with the historical consolidated financial information and accompanying notes of Eneti included in our annual report on Form 20-F for the year ended December 31, 2020 and the Report of Foreign Private Issuer on Form 6-K containing our unaudited interim consolidated financial statements, and the accompanying notes thereto, for the six month period ended June 30, 2021 and the consolidated financial statements of Seajacks, including the notes thereto, included herein.